vatz88/Pluralsight-Course-Downloader/README.md

 ## Why I Build It

-I build this extention when I was in colege.
+I build this extention when I was in college.
 We had limited WiFi data allowance, it was slow and worked only till 12:30AM.
-Keep these things in mind I build this extension.
+Keeping these things in mind I build this extension.

 **I no more use this extension and there is no further development from my side**.
 Although, anyone willing to do any further development is free to open issues and make PRs.
 Least I can do is review and merge them.